 Who is included in the survey?

 The Media Barometer is based on a random quota selection of the Swedish population aged 9–85 years old.
 The sample is drawn from the Swedish Population Register (SPAR) and includes both Swedish citizens and individuals with foreign citizenship living in Sweden.
 The sample size is calculated so that the expected number of answering respondents will be just over 6,000 people.

 The Media Barometer is conducted as a combined online and telephone survey.
 All individuals in the sample are initially contacted via postal letter with login details to an online survey.
 Those individuals who, after a postal reminder and two SMS reminders, have not answered the online survey are offered the opportunity to participate in the survey by telephone.

 When is the survey conducted?

 The ambition with the Media Barometer is to reflect media use throughout the year and during all seven days of the week.
-The survey is conducted during the periods February–June and August–December.
+The survey is conducted during February–June and August–December.

 How are the results reported?